 Shopping for sunglasses can be daunting.
 Shopping for sunglasses online?
 That can be even more confusing.
-But in today’s world of e-commerce and free shipping, it’s so much easier to test out frames with the click of a button than to sort through the limited selection you’d find at a store in the mall.
+But in today’s world of e-commerce and free shipping, it’s so much easier to test out frames with the click of a button than to sort through the limited selection you’d find at a store.
 (Not to mention all the headaches of parking lots, lines, and lingering sales reps).

 If you’re feeling overwhelmed by all the sunglasses styles available today, you can narrow down the list by choosing the best fits for your face shape.
 Certain styles may look better on a narrow, angular face, while others bring out the best features of a heart-shaped or round face.

 Just remember— there are no hard and fast rules here.
 Whatever makes you feel your best, rock it out.
 But if you’re looking for a little guidance, go ahead.
 Check out our list below and embrace your face.

 If your cheekbones are about the same width as your forehead and you have softer angles, your face has a round shape.
 You can create contrast by choosing an angular or rectangular frame.
 Square sunglasses can even create the illusion of a longer face.
 Circular or round sunglasses, on the other hand, could accentuate your round features.